DrChrispoper/reactrepos/README.md

 ## Generate/Update GraphQL Types

-Use `npx graphql-codegen` and the types will be generated in `src/generated`  directory.
+Use `npm run generate` and the types will be generated in `src/generated`  directory.
 Server must be running.
 Config file is `codegen.yaml`.